Smiling man sitting at a table in his home and looking at a laptop.

 What to Check Before You Register

-• Time Zone: All ZM live sessions run in Pacific Time.
+• Time Zone: All scheduled meeting times run on Pacific Time.

-• Pacing: C courses are on-demand but still have weekly milestones and due dates in eLearning.
+• Pacing: Online courses are on-demand, but still carry weekly milestones and due dates set by your instructor.